 - Coaching in Practice – An in-depth exploration of coaching through a fun activity.
 The participants will experience the feelings and relevant associations that a coachee may have during a coaching session and then discuss what this means in a practical sense.

-- Relating it Back to the Workplace – Taking the learning from the previous acitivity, creating a ‘coaching model’ and applying it to a practical coaching scenario.
+- Relating it Back to the Workplace – Taking the learning from the previous activity, creating a ‘coaching model’ and applying it to a practical coaching scenario.

-- Questioning – Practicing this fundamental element of coaching through discussion, practice and examples.
+- Questioning – Practising this fundamental element of coaching through discussion, practice and examples.
 Includes the GROW model and how it can be used in a practical sense.